Engineerology is a study of engineering. Perhaps I should modify that statement and say it is my study of engineering.

 Engineering is “The profession of applying scientific principles to the design, construction, and maintenance of engines, cars, machines, etc (mechanical engineering), buildings, bridges, roads, etc (civil engineering), electrical machines and communication systems (electrical engineering), chemical plant and machinery (chemical engineering), or aircraft (aeronautical engineering).”

-So here becomes engineerology's first discovery: Engineer's (main purpose) is to bring it to us cheap!
+So let engineerology's first discovery be: Engineer's (main) purpose is to bring it to us cheap!

 From the point of view of the engineer his or her management practice is like the bi-polar mental patient.
 The manager wants it made cheap so he can sell it dear.

 However, from the management’s point of view their decision makes perfect economic sense.
 Economics comes into play anytime there is a scarcity.
 The purpose of having a company is to be profitable.
 If a company can produce something so cheap that it costs nearly nothing to produce, yet so in demand that everyone is willing to mortgage their house just to get it, then the company makes its greatest profit by only creating a limited supply.
 Thus, the item is scarce or limited in supply as well as high in demand.

 When you put this group together it’s called a business.

 Engineers can become frustrated from economics.
 As demands change so does the projects.
 The engineer needs to understand how unfinished projects can and do get scrapped.
 And there is no way to detached from the reality that you will work on projects that never reach completion.
 It can be a painful experience to realize from the very start of a project the work is more about budget than design.

 I hope this clarifies what engineerology.com is now.